WoltLab/docs.woltlab.com/pages/php/api/formBuilder/php_api_form_builder-form_fields.md

 `SimpleAclFormField` is used for setting up simple acl values (one `yes`/`no` option per user and user group) for specific objects.

 `SimpleAclFormField` objects register a [custom form field data processor](php_api_form_builder-validation_data.html#customformfielddataprocessor) to add the relevant simple ACL data array into the `$parameters` array directly using the object property as the array key.

+### `SingleMediaSelectionFormField`

+`SingleMediaSelectionFormField` is used to select a specific media file.
+The class implements `IImmutableFormField`.

+The following methods are specific to this form field class:

+- `imageOnly($imageOnly = true)` and `isImageOnly()` can be used to set and check if only images may be selected.
+- `getMedia()` returns the media file based on the current field value if a field is set.

 ### `TagFormField`